2015 Law School Commencement

-As of March 18, you may pick up your FREE announcements at the registrars office.
+The Registrar’s office will email you when your free announcements are available for pick up.
 There are no actual tickets for the ceremony.
 There is no guest limit.
 We do advise guests arrive early for parking and seating.

 Perkins Loan Exit Interview

 Contact Rodica Resendez at 503-768-7092 or firstname.lastname@example.org for more information.

 The Registrar’s office will be emailing grads with certificate deadline information.